mlacosta/resistor-colorcode-app/README.md

-# resistor-colorcode-app
-A web application to calculate resistor values
+# A web application to calculate resistor values
 Click [HERE](https://mlacosta.github.io/resistor-colorcode-app/) to try it!